Alex1MAN/Python-Helper/README.md

 Folders:
 1. TxtProtocols: working with txt files, deleting old files, elegant logging, and calculating working time
 2. LINQ C# in Python: using list of classes, removing full/part field duplicates from list, ascending/descending sorting, and searching all elements, field of those contains some text
+3. WindowCloser: closing system windows by an external process